Index theory of hypoelliptic operators on Carnot manifolds: Simply connected nilpotent Lie groups

 In Section \ref{sec:autoromom} we discuss the automorphisms of a nilpotent simply connected Lie group.
 The group $\mathsf{Aut}(\mathsf{G})$ acts on the spectrum preserving the set of flat orbits.
 A class of automorphisms of particular interest comes from dilations, or equivalently gradings; it plays a crucial role in the pseudodifferential calculus on Carnot manifolds.
 Nilpotent Lie groups equipped with a dilation are called Carnot-Lie groups.

 In Section \ref{ctstructrifoeod} we study the continuous trace algebra structure of the ideal $I_\Gamma$ defined from the open set of flat orbits.
 The automorphism group of $\mathsf{G}$ acts on $I_\Gamma$, and we are particularly interested in constructing an equivariant Morita equivalence $I_\Gamma\sim_M C_0(\Gamma)$, or more precisely a bundle of flat orbit representations which is covariant for an action of a subgroup of automorphisms.
-Such constructions produces induced bundles of flat orbits on Carnot manifolds.
+Such constructions produce induced bundles of flat orbits on Carnot manifolds.
 In Section \ref{subsectionexamples} we give examples of Carnot-Lie groups and describe the bundle of flat orbit representations.
-We mainly focus on step 2 examples and examples with one-dimensional center.